 Competitive benchmarking, customer analysis through creation of personas are just some of the ways to research the market and customer needs.
 Concepting and user experience form part of the design phase.

-According to the scale of the project, this can involve conducting user research, customer journey mapping, wireframes, prototyping and testing.
+According to the scale of the project, this can involve conducting user research, customer journey mapping, wireframes, early sketches and designs, prototyping and testing.

-On then to the visual design where I develop branding, visuals aesthetics, key layouts, colour palette and initial style guide direction.
+On then to the visual design where I create branding, visuals aesthetics, user interfaces, key layouts, colour palette and initial style guide direction.
+If required, for larger, more complex projects such as at Virgin Holidays, I helped create a design system from the ground up.
 From here, hi-fidelity prototypes, menus and general functionality of the product can be created.
 A project, even when complete always needs monitoring.
 Analysing the new product to see how it's performing, listening to user feedback and iterating changes as and when required are essential.